 Don’t be fooled, there is nothing productive about multitasking.
 In fact, according to some schools of thought, there’s no such thing.
 All you’re doing is task-switching, which is unproductive and a recipe for mind clutter.

-When you stop multitasking and instead give your attention to one thing at a time, you will improve your mental focus.
+When you stop multitasking and instead focus on one task at a time, you will improve your mental focus and wave goodbye to mental clutter.

 Done enough, you’ll eventually learn to think only about the task at hand.
-Single-tasking (yes, it has a name) is also the secret to higher productivity, lower stress, and more happiness.
+Single-tasking (yes, it has a name) is also the secret to being more productive, less stressed, and much happier.

 Read: Deep Work by Cal Newport